Mike Duncan (politician): Chairman of the Tennessee Valley Authority

-President George W. Bush nominated him to the Tennessee Valley Authority Board; he was unanimously confirmed by the United States Senate in March 2006. effective May 18, 2009.
+President George W. Bush nominated him to the Tennessee Valley Authority Board; he was unanimously confirmed by the United States Senate in March 2006.
 He was subsequently elected to serve as the 15th chairman of the Tennessee Valley Authority in May 2009 and served until May 2010, when he was replaced by banker Dennis C. Bottorff.

 Governor of the United States Postal Service

 On September 13, 2018, he became a member of the Board of Governors of the United States Postal Service.
 On December 5, 2019, he was confirmed by the United States Senate to serve another full term ending in December 2025.
+He resigned from the board in March 2025 citing health concerns.

 Duncan was involved in the selection of Louis DeJoy as U.S. postmaster general amid the 2020 presidential election.
 DeJoy did not go through the normal vetting process for postmaster general; two separate search firms were used by the USPS board, and neither firm mentioned DeJoy in their list of candidates.
 After DeJoy's appointment, postal service leadership implemented measures that led to delays in mail delivery and raised concerns about voting-by-mail in the 2020 election amid the coronavirus pandemic.